valtimo-platform/valtimo-documentation/extending-valtimo/access-control/registering-a-resource.md

 two methods have to be overridden.
 The `toPredicate` method creates predicates that are used to enhance queries.
 For example, when a user looks at a list of documents, only the documents this user has access to will be shown.

 Secondly, the `identifierToEntity` method is used to go from an identifier to the actual entity.
+This is used when checking permissions for an entity directly, e.g. when checking if a user has a specific permission via the `userHasPermission` endpoint.

 In the example below, the `Audit` resource will be registered for access control.
 The class extending `AuthorizationSpecification` has to apply to this resource in order for the Authorization module to see it as a registered resource.